wgy6055/MappingCoder/README.md

 - Use lower camel case for property names
 - Use Int64 for property named xxx(ID|Id|id)

+## Install

+- Drag `MappingCoder.app` into `Applications` folder.
+- Open it.
+The extension will be installed on Xcode when the app is opened for the first time.
+- In `System Preferences > Extensions > Xcode Source Editor`, selecting `MappingCoder` to activate it.

+## Uninstall

+Moving `MappingCoder.app` to Trash.

+> Killing Xcode if there is a pop up showing "some of its extensions are in use".

 ## Usage

-Dragging `MappingCoder.app` into `Applications` folder.

-> Before usage, the host app needs to be run at least once.

-In `System Preferences > Extensions > Xcode Source Editor`, selecting `MappingCoder` to activate it.

 In Xcode, selecting JSON or Class/Struct Declaration.
 And choosing `Editor > MappingCoder > ...` to use.